A complete guide to prepaid cards – which is the best for you?

 • A cost of £5 or £10 to buy the card (there are some free options available and other cards that waive the charge if you top the card up with a minimum initial amount)

-• A monthly fee for owning the card, which could be between £1 to £12.50
+• A monthly fee for owning the card, which could be between £1 and £12.50

-• A fee of 2% to 3% to top up the card with more money
+• A fee of 2% to 3% to top up the card with money over a certain amount

-• A transaction fee for a percentage of each purchase
+• A transaction fee of a percentage of each purchase

 • A cash machine withdrawal fee, both in the UK and abroad